Board Certified Child &

 25 years of clinical experience as physician

 Debra Koss, M.D. is a board certified child and adolescent psychiatrist with more than 25 years clinical experience.
-In addition to maintaining a private practice in Sparta, New Jersey, Dr. Koss is a clinical assistant professor with the Department of Psychiatry at Rutgers-Robert Wood Johnson Medical School in Piscatawy, New Jersey.
+She is a clinical assistant professor with the Department of Psychiatry at Rutgers-Robert Wood Johnson Medical School in Piscataway, New Jersey.
+In addition, she has provided direct clinical services through her private practice, consulted to local schools and collaborated with pediatricians in child psychiatry access programs.

 Dr. Koss completed her fellowship in Child and Adolescent Psychiatry and her residency in General Psychiatry at the University of Massachusetts Medical Center in Worcester, Massachusetts.
 She received her medical degree from the School of Medicine at the University of Virginia in Charlottesville, Virginia, and received her undergraduate degree from the College of Arts and Sciences at the University of Virginia.

 Dr. Koss is a distinguished fellow of the American Academy of Child and Adolescent Psychiatry (AACAP) and a distinguished fellow of the American Psychiatric Association (APA).
-She is currently serving as president of the New Jersey Psychiatric Association and is the immediate past chair of the AACAP Assembly of Regional Organizations.
+She is currently serving as Secretary of the American Academy of Child and Adolescent Psychiatry (AACAP) and is Immediate Past President of the New Jersey Psychiatric Association (NJPA).
+Dr. Koss is also Chair of the NJPA Council on Advocacy and member of the APA Council on Advocacy and Government Relations.

 Dr. Koss is a steadfast advocate for children and youth with mental illness and has provided testimony advocating for improved access to quality mental health treatment with both state and federal legislators.
 She has utilized her expertise as a physician to educate lawmakers about neuroscience and the impact of mental illness on childhood development.